 Finding software can be overwhelming.
 Software Advice has helped thousands of businesses choose the right data analysis software so they can spot patterns and visualize trends.

 You’ve probably heard the term “business intelligence (BI)”—but what does it actually mean?
 Gartner defines BI as “the applications, infrastructure and tools and best practices that enable access to, and analysis of, information to improve and optimize decisions and performance.”

 Given this, data analysis software is a central requirement for any business that wants to improve BI.
-In this guide, we’ll outline the main role of data analysis tools and describe their functionality.
+In this guide, we’ll outline the main role of data analysis software and describe its functionality.
 This can help buyers select the best solution for their needs.
 We’ll cover:

 While the term "data analysis" is self-explanatory, it’s usually encountered in the context of BI, which is much more complicated.
 Thus, it’s helpful to begin by explaining how software for data analysis fits into the larger BI context.

 The diagram below shows the major components of a BI system.
-All the data originates from the various data sources on the left, is colocated in the data warehouse (in the center) and then is analyzed by end users—using data analysis tools—on the right.
+All the data originates from the various data sources on the left, is colocated in the data warehouse (in the center) and then is analyzed by end users—using data analysis software—on the right.

-Data analysis tools are often the final, or second-to-last, link in the long chain of BI: This chain begins with loosely related and unstructured data, and ends with actionable intelligence.
+Data analysis software is often the final, or second-to-last, link in the long chain of BI: This chain begins with loosely related and unstructured data, and ends with actionable intelligence.

-Data analysis tools are also known as “data analytics” tools.
+Data analysis software is also known as “data analytics” tools.
 No matter what you call them, these should be able to handle the five key capabilities identified in our report, “5 Core Data Analytics Software Capabilities For SMBs.”
 Here they are:

 Dashboards.
 These provide a real-time overview of key performance indicators (KPIs) in a visual format that is easily sharable.
 Some data analysis tools allow users to create their own dashboards so they can get a clearer picture of specific business operations.